 - Be courteous.
 Drive closer to the edge of the road when possible so that cars can pass.

 We have been to many butterfly houses before, so we decided to skip that one, too.
-Though, the staff let me in long enough to take a few photos for this post (thanks!).
+Though, the staff let me in long enough to take a photo for this post (thanks!).

 Finally, we headed to Fort aMaze’n.
 It’s a lot like a corn maze, except it’s a permanent structure.
 We opted to race through the maze, kids vs. parents.
-I honestly expected to win (yep, competitive), but the kids beat us by three full minutes.
+I expected us parents to win, but the kids beat us by three full minutes.
 Fort aMaze’n took us only ten minutes total, but it was so much fun.
 If you complete the maze in five minutes or less, you get free ice cream!
 Even though the kids beat us and we didn’t finish in time to win free ice cream, this was definitely one of the best things to do in Put-In-Bay.
 It felt good to play like a kid again!